Oksana Prodan: Social activity

 Prodan has been a member of the Public Council at the State Customs Service of Ukraine since March 2005.
 From March 2005 to July 2005 she served as Secretary of the Council of Importers within the Government of Ukraine.
 From July 2005 to July 2006 she was Deputy Chair of the Council on Foreign Economic Activity within the Government of Ukraine.

 From 2007 to 2012, Prodan was Judge of the Court of Arbitration of the Ukrainian Public Organization "Association of Experts in the Agricultural Sector "TreteyskaInitsiatyva (Arbitration Initiative)".

 She served as Chairperson of the Council of Entrepreneurs under the Cabinet of Ministers of Ukraine from 11 June 2008 to 17 May 2010.
 During Prodan's leadership, the mechanism of formation of the council was changed.
 The Council began including not only representatives of Ukrainian associations but also representatives of public councils under central executive authorities and regional councils of entrepreneurs.
 During this period, the council focused its activity on deregulation issues, creating conditions for entrepreneurship, promoting the development of small and medium-sized businesses.
 In 2010, following the appointment of Prime Minister Mykola Azarov, the Government of Ukraine cancelled the election of the Chairperson of the Council of Entrepreneurs, relieving Prodan of her duties.

 She was Chairwoman of the Committee for the Protection of Entrepreneurs under the opposition government from 27 May 2010 to December 2011.

-After the Verkhovna Rada (Ukrainian parliament) passed the Tax Code proposed by the Cabinet, which destroyed the simplified taxation system, Prodan was one of the initiators of the Tax Maidan protests, and joined the National Coordination Council of Entrepreneurs of the Tax Maidan.
+After the Verkhovna Rada (Ukrainian parliament) passed the Tax Code proposed by the Cabinet, which destroyed the simplified taxation system, Prodan was one of the leaders of the Tax Maidan protests, and joined the National Coordination Council of Entrepreneurs of the Tax Maidan.

 During the Tax Maidan, together with like-minded people and other organizers of the protest action, she created the Fortetsya Ukrainian Association for Small and Medium-Sized Business aiming to protect the interests of entrepreneurship and develop and implement effective economic policies in the country.